-ACT From 6 June 2018, transfer duty does not apply to commercial property transactions of \$1.5 million or less.
+ACT Transfer duty does not apply to commercial property transactions of \$1.5 million or less.
 A flat rate of 5% applies to the total value of commercial property transactions greater than \$1.5 million.
-Landholder Duty does not apply to interests acquired in public corporations.
+Landholder duty does not apply to interests acquired in public corporations.